An Accident Reconstructionist Goes Beyond the Obvious and Collects Valuable Evidence to Build a Solid Claim

 When you have been in an automobile accident that has caused injury, you want to make sure that all of your medical expenses, lost wages, out-of-pocket expenditures, and even pain and suffering are accounted for and returned.
 When there is a question as to who was at fault in an accident and, therefore, whether you have a right to recover damages, it is all the more important to have a personal injury lawyer representing you.

-We at Kamensky, Cohen, and Riechelson work with accident reconstructionists to gather conclusive evidence regarding your accident, so you are fairly and wholly compensated.
+We at Cohen & Riechelson work with accident reconstructionists to gather conclusive evidence regarding your accident, so you are fairly and wholly compensated.
 We know an injury accident in Trenton, Burlington, Ewing, Titusville, Princeton, Edison, South Brunswick, Willingboro, Hamilton, and towns in Mercer County, Middlesex County, Burlington County, and throughout New Jersey, no matter how minor, can have long standing physical, emotional, and financial impact.

 We are here to make sure you can easefully move towards healing by getting those costs covered.
 Contact a member of our team at (609) 528-2596 today to set you on the path to full recovery.